null

 Like a sleeping bag, you can take it anywhere and it tells baby it's time to sleep.

 If your baby doesn't have a blankie, it's well worth getting her attached to something prior to leaving.
 Then you can use it at all sleep times (and we recommend only letting baby have their blankie at sleep times).
+As per Red Nose Australia guidelines, we recommended comforters for babies who are at least 7 months old.

 If your baby does have a blankie, we recommend taking 2 of the same blankie and alternating which one baby uses.
 Blankies are incredibly effective for helping babies sleep in unfamiliar situations, but not if you've lost your only one!!!